 Green Friday at Oregon State Parks

-All 25 Oregon State Parks that charge $5 day-use parking fees will be free on November 29.
+All 25 Oregon State Parks that charge $5 day-use parking fees will be free to visit on November 25.
 The day is being celebrated as “Green Friday,” to encourage people to opt outside on Black Friday.

 Here’s a map of the 25 parks that are waiving day-use fees: